encode/django-rest-framework/docs/api-guide/relations.md

 These examples cover the default behavior of generic foreign key representation.
 However, you may also want to write to generic foreign key fields through your API.

-By default, the `GenericRelatedField` can be used with `read_only=False` only if you use `HyperlinkedRelatedField` as representation for every model you register with your `GenericRelatedField`.
+By default, a `GenericRelatedField` iterates over its nested serializers and returns the value of the first serializer, that is actually able to perform `from_native`` on the input value without any errors.
+Note, that (at the moment) only `HyperlinkedRelatedField` is able to serialize model objects out of the box.

 This `Tag` serializer is able to write to it's generic foreign key field: